initia-labs/core-indexer/README.md

+# Core Indexer

-# Generic Indexer
+## Generic Indexer
 ### Terms
-Sweeper = service that polls block to be indexed from RPC Flusher = service that polls block to be indexed from Kafka and indexes them in NDS Sw = num of Sweeper workers
+Sweeper = service that polls block to be indexed from RPC

+Flusher = service that polls block to be indexed from Kafka and indexes them in the DB

+Sw = num of Sweeper workers

 Fw = num of Flusher workers

-### Pseudo code
+### Pseudocode
-1. Get last indexed block from NDS
+1. Get last indexed block from DB
 2. Query next Sw blocks - each Sweeper worker queries one
 3. Each Sweeper worker calls rpc's `block` method, then enqueue the response, may be in the form of
 ```